Cambridge Net Zero Action Plan

 The red light (bottom left) indicates the action is stalled and is not currently making progress.

-The parking sign (bottom right) indicates that the action is not currently in progress.
+The parking sign (bottom right) indicates that the action has been paused.

 Equity and Resilience Badges